Digital Currency Group

-Digital Currency Group Inc. (DCG) is a venture capital company focusing on the digital currency market.
-It is located in Stamford, Connecticut.
-The company has the subsidiaries Foundry, Genesis, Grayscale Investments, and Luno.
-It also formerly owned CoinDesk.
+Digital Currency Group Inc. (DCG) is an American investment company focusing on the digital currency market and decentralized technologies.
+It is headquartered in Stamford, Connecticut.
+The subsidiaries include Grayscale Investments, Yuma, Foundry, Luno, and Fortitude Mining.
+It also formerly owned the now-inactive Genesis Global Holdco and CoinDesk.

 History

 Founding and growth: 2015–2021

-Digital Currency Group was launched in 2015 by Barry Silbert, the former CEO of SecondMarket, Inc. He began investing in blockchain technology companies in 2013.
-Shortly after SecondMarket's sale, Silbert formed Digital Currency Group, with Genesis and Grayscale becoming the first of the company's subsidiaries.
+DCG was launched in 2015 by Barry Silbert, the former CEO of SecondMarket, Inc., following Nasdaq's acquisition of the company that year.
+Silbert began investing in blockchain technology companies in 2013 and launched the Bitcoin Investment Trust, one of the first publicly traded Bitcoin investment vehicles.
+Grayscale and Genesis were the company's first subsidiaries.
+When DCG launched its new subsidiary Yuma in November 2024, Silbert became its CEO.

 In November 2021, the firm relocated its Manhattan headquarters to Stamford, Connecticut.
-The governor of Connecticut at the time, Ned Lamont, had provided financial incentives for the company to move to Stamford, including a $5 million grant if Digital Currency Group created at least 300 full-time jobs in the state.
+Connecticut governor Ned Lamont offered financial incentives for the company to move to Stamford, including a $5 million grant if DCG created at least 300 full-time jobs in the state.

 As of November 2021, Digital Currency Group made over 200 investments in other cryptocurrency companies.

-Genesis and sales: 2023
+2023–present

-By early 2023, DCG had over 160 companies in its portfolio, of which it had acquired 28.
+By early 2023, DCG had over 160 companies in its portfolio.
 Subsidiaries included the crypto exchange Luno, and the firm Foundry for crypto mining.
-It was also an investor in Coinbase and Kraken, the firm Circle behind the stablecoin USDC, and the analytics companies Chainalysis, Dune Analytics, Elliptic, and Etherscan.
-In early January 2023, DCG laid off 30% of its staff.
-In response to growing dispute with shareholders, Barry Silbert in early 2023 argued against debtor Cameron Winklevoss' push to replace him as CEO.
+It was also an early investor in Coinbase and Kraken, the firm Circle behind the stablecoin USDC, and the analytics companies Chainalysis, Dune Analytics, Elliptic, and Etherscan.
+In early 2023, Barry Silbert opposed Cameron Winklevoss's call for him to be replaced as CEO.

 In January 2023, the Financial Times reported that DCG was considering selling parts of its venture capital holdings to raise funds.

 On January 19, 2023, Genesis Global Capital filed for Chapter 11 bankruptcy protection, citing over 100,000 creditors and liabilities of between $1 billion and $10 billion.
 In February 2023, DCG struck a deal with creditors to either sell its Genesis unit or turn its equity over to creditors.
 Specifically, on February 6, 2023, Genesis Global Holdco announced a possible agreement with its creditors and DCG, wherein DCG would give its equity interest in Genesis Global Trading (GGT) to Genesis Global Holdco.
 DCG would also refinance its loans from Genesis and exchange its existing $1.1 billion promissory note for convertible preferred stock issued by DCG.
 However, in April, some creditors walked away from the restructuring agreement.

-In mid-May 2023, it was reported that DCG had missed a $630 million payment to Gemini, while owing the company $1.65 billion.
+In mid-May 2023, it was reported that DCG had missed a $630 million payment to Genesis, while owing the company $1.65 billion.
+In January 2024, DCG completed payment of these short-term loans to Genesis.